search

 Image by mollyroselee from Pixabay

-Beavers build their winter dams in November in preparation for the cold season and so this is why the November Full Moon is often called the Beaver Moon, which will rise on Tuesday 8 November.
+Beavers build their winter dams in November in preparation for the cold season and so this is why the November full moon is often called the Beaver Moon, which in 2024 will rise on Friday 15 November.

-The November full moon is also known as the Frost Moon as in November the weather starts to turn chilly and frosts are common at this time of year.
+The November full moon is also known as the Frost Moon as during this month the weather normally starts to turn chilly and frosts are common at this time of year.

 Why a full moon?